 Not sure if you should make the switch to another process?
 Compare your options below:

 Manually recording transactions can be time-consuming.
-And, it can make your book more prone to errors.
+And, it can make your books more prone to errors.
 But, it is the cheapest accounting solution.
-If you’re looking to cut back on costs, recording transactions by hand may be the way to go.
+If you’re looking to cut back on costs, recording transactions by hand may seem attractive, but keep in mind that mistakes are expensive.

 Accounting software helps you complete bookkeeping tasks quickly, organize transactions, and calculate account totals without having to spend an arm and a leg.
 By automating your accounting records, you can keep your records organized and have more time for other business tasks.
 And, you can easily access reports to pass along to your accountant.

 Hiring an accountant to do all of your bookkeeping is the most expensive accounting solution.
 If you hire an accountant, you don’t need to worry about managing your books or making accounting errors.
 Your accountant compiles financial statements and calculates totals for you.
-But, keep in mind that those perks will cost you a pretty penny.
+But, keep in mind that those perks may cost you a pretty penny if you don’t do any of the day-to-day legwork (e.g., use accounting software for organized books).

 8. Consult a tax preparer